danielpigott/cloudflare-cli/README.md

     -k  --token     Token for your cloudflare account -e  --email     Email of your cloudflare account -d  --domain    Domain to operate on
-    -a  --activate  Active cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv or table) -t  --type      Type of record (for dns record functions) -h  --help      Display help
+    -a  --activate  Activate cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv or table) -t  --type      Type of record (for dns record functions) -l  --ttl       Set the ttl when adding or editing, between 120 and 86400 seconds, or 1 for automatic.
+    -h  --help      Display help

 COMMANDS: